Lincoln-cn/JAiRouter/docs/en/security/jwt-authentication.md

 ### Plain Text Password Configuration (Development Only)

-For development and testing convenience, plain text password configuration is supported:
+For convenience in development and testing, plain text password configuration is supported:

 ```yaml
 jairouter: